 - Bomkai Silk Saree

 Bomkai sarees keep to tradition with borders that bear ethnic patterns.
 Fish images with a bright array of colors is a common sight on all sarees.
 They originate in Orissa and are also called Sonepuri sarees.
+Check some awesome matching Kurtis neck design catalog that would be suitable with these types of sarees.

 - Kota Silk Saree